samsquire/ideas3/README.md

 A digital organism, such that each phone is a node in a network of people that work together to fulfil some common goal.
 The organism software has a menu system that looks like the following:

 * **Move** To physical move assets around, To take up some kind of position in the world
-* **Respire** Ccontrolled burning of resources, such as constructing new things or commanding work to be done
+* **Respire** Controlled burning of resources, such as constructing new things or commanding work to be done
 * **Sensing** seeing, information gathering
 * **Growth** Advertising
 * **Reproduction** Information needed to create additional nodes
 * **Excretion** Cleaning up
 * **Nutrition** Acquring resources and new people.

-# 36.
+# 36. Personal API

+Each person in an organisation might want to control digitally how information is retrieved and goes through to them.
+I propose a Personal API for every person.
+Each person can create an interface to their emails for how to interact with that person.

+# Incomplete thoughts and ideas
+Function Mesh

 # Query Optimisers

 # For loops flow control

-# Incomplete thoughts and ideas
-Function Mesh

 # Visual paging